 Ultimately, the Swann/Putoff team trained four members of the Army’s Center Lane program.
 These were Capt.
 Tom McNear, Capt.
 Bill Ray, Army civilian Charlene Shufelt, and Capt.
 Paul H. Smith.
 A member of another Army intelligence unit, Capt.
 Ed Dames, was included as a temporary addition to the training.
 With their training completed, these individuals would go on to form the core of military remote viewing, and to train various new remote viewers later selected for the program.
 Eventually some of them would bring remote viewing to the outside world.

-In early 1986, the Army transferred the INSCOM unit to DIA, and changed its name to “Sun Streak.”
-In late 1990 the program went through yet another name change–this time to “Star Gate,” the name by which it became known to the world upon its declassification in 1995.
+In early 1986, the Army transferred the INSCOM unit to DIA, and changed its name to “Sun Streak,” though the physical location remained at Ft.
+Meade.
+In late 1990 the program went through yet another name change–this time to “Star Gate,” by which it became known to the world upon its declassification in 1995.

 During its lifetime, the remote viewing unit collected intelligence against a broad range of targets: strategic missile forces, political leaders, narcotics operations, research and development facilities, hostage situations, military weapons systems, secret installations, technology developments, and terrorist groups.
 The list was staggering, and the successes were many–in some cases, even spectacular.